There are two ways of installing Mercur: the CLI script or

 })

-Step 4: Configure database credentials in the .env file
+Step 4: Configure database credentials in the .env

 # Replace user, password, address and port parameters with your values